ClusterHQ/flocker/docs/configuration.rst

        - "internal": 80
          "external": 8080

+The following parameters are optional when defining an application:

+  - ``volume``

+    This specifies that the application container requires a volume and allows you to specify where in the container the volume should be mounted via the ``mountpoint`` key, which should take the form of an absolute path.

 Here's an example of a simple but complete configuration defining one application:

 .. code-block:: yaml